 The Dräger X-pid 9500 requires no preparation and is ready to use after a brief start-up phase.
 Selective measurement in “Analysis” mode takes only a few seconds.
 A benzene measurement starts with the push of a button and is completed in only 30 seconds.
 After another 60 seconds, the device is ready to measure for benzene again.
 Compared with other detection systems, the Dräger X-pid 9500 saves considerable time and enables further monitoring to be undertaken.
 Simultaneous measurement of other compounds, like benzene and butadiene, further reduces testing times.

 Because no consumables are used to take measurements, operating costs can be reduced.
 For users with high measurement needs, the Dräger X-pid 9500 quickly pays for itself.
-For example, it requires no pre-tubes, making it easier to use and prevent user errors.
+For example, it requires no pre-tubes, also making it easier to use and preventing user errors.
 On the basis of 200 measurements per year, the Dräger X-pid 9500 is generally more cost-effective than comparable measurement systems.

 The influence on measurement results by environmental factors like variable ambient temperature or high humidity are reduced to a minimum.
 The sensor unit maintains a constant temperature above the ambient air temperature and separates water vapour from the target compounds.
 This ensures reliable measurements under tough environmental conditions.

-The gas measurement device is based on gas chromatography (GC) and photoionization detection (PID) technologies.
+The gas measurement device is based on gas chromatography (GC) and photoionisation detection (PID) technologies.
 These technologies, used widely in laboratories, have a high acceptability due to their excellent analytical performance.
 The Dräger X-pid 9500 brings these technologies directly to the hazardous area of any production site.

 The functional test with the test gas isobutylene and toluene is done in just two minutes and the Dräger X-pid 9500 is ready to use.
 During the test the user is guided through the user interface step-by-step.
 The calibration is completed within about four minutes.